There are many different opinions about MLM companies.

 You educate your visitors about the opportunity.

-- You have freedom when it comes to the product and/or affiliate program.
-You choose your niche, your products and join the affiliate program you want.
+You have freedom regarding the product and/or affiliate program.
+You choose your niche, and your products, and join the affiliate program you want.
 And you can even join more of them.

 It is also up to you how you promote these products.

-If you are tired of the website/business, you can sell it with a profit
+If you are tired of the website/business, you can sell it at a profit.

 How Is Affiliate Marketing Different?

-To me, the first thing that comes to my mind is is freedom of choice.
+To me, the first thing that comes to my mind is freedom of choice.

 Also, you don’t have to buy any of these products.
 You simply create a link to that specific product (with your ID in it, so it is trackable) and you want to make sure that you have enough traffic to your website.

-You don’t need to throw parties, or meeting people face by face.
+You don’t need to throw parties or meet people face to face.
 You don’t need to schedule an appointment.

-With that being said, affiliate marketing offers you freedom of working schedule.
+With that being said, affiliate marketing offers freedom of working schedules.
 If you prefer working later hours, you can do so.

 Many people prefer creating content from 8 pm to midnight or even later.
-They are no bothered by anyone.
+They are not bothered by anyone.

-You can also work from any place on earth as soon as there is an internet.
+You can also work from any place on earth as soon as there is an internet connection.
 The internet does not sleep, so regardless of your geographical position and time, people still come to your website.

 People search for a term (keyword) on google, let’s say a product.
 They are already interested in purchasing it.
-You only show them where to buy.
+You only show them where to buy it.

-You don’t even know when the purchase takes place until you check your data.
+You don’t even know when the purchase took place until you check your data.
 That means you can wake up and you see that you made a sale in the night.

-That is the beauty of the affiliate marketing, compering to any MLM.
+That is the beauty of affiliate marketing, compared to any MLM.